aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### What is the high level implementation plan?

-We will start from the prototype CDK update command that identifies the Lambda resources and then publishes them using the CDK toolkit, and extend that to implement support for ECR images associated with ECS and Fargate tasks, API Gateway definitions, and Step Function workflows.
-Those will be implemented directly in the toolkit code as part of the launch for the feature.
-The toolkit implementation will be designed to conform to an interface that provides:
+We will start from the prototype CDK update command that identifies the Lambda resources and then publishes them using the CDK CLI, and extend that to implement support for ECR images associated with ECS and Fargate tasks, API Gateway definitions, and Step Function workflows.
+Those will be implemented directly in the CLI code as part of the launch for the feature.
+The CLI implementation will be designed to conform to an interface that provides:

 - Watchable filesystem resources